How to keep kids, teens, and elderly relatives safe online without becoming the household's full-time IT department.

 Key conversations:

-- Sexting and legal consequences
+- Sexting and the legal consequences for minors

 - Recognizing manipulation